 Elevation: 10,080 ft

-Ky Hart and I climbed a probable new mixed route on an unnamed point (10,080 ft) in Idaho’s Sawtooth Mountains.
-It’s the Eastern-most point on the ridge leading East from Thompson Peak and East Thompson Peak.
-USGS a Stanley Lake
+Ky Hart and I climbed a probable new mixed route on an unnamed point (10,080 feet) in Idaho’s Sawtooth Mountains.
+It is the easternmost point on the ridge leading east from Thompson Peak and East Thompson Peak.
+USGS Stanley Lake

 White Line Fever, M5 WI6